csesoc/projects-constitution/constitution.md

     6.1 The CSESoc Projects shall hold an account with a financial institution on University campus.
     6.2 The Executive must approve all accounts for payment.
-    6.3 All financial transactions shall require two signatures, one of which must be that of the society Treasurer.
+    6.3 All financial transactions shall require two signatures, one of which must be that of the society Administration Officer.
         6.3.1 In the case of EFT, the required signatures shall be digital.
-    6.4 The Co-presidents and the Treasurer shall be the signatories to the society’s account(s).
+    6.4 The Co-presidents and the Administration Officer shall be the signatories to the society’s account(s).
     6.5 The financial records of the society shall be open for inspection by Arc at all times.

 # 7 DISSOLUTION